 Health Officer Order for the Control of COVID-19

-Los Angeles County Department of Public Health has also revised its quarantine order on Wednesday, April 13, 2022.
+Los Angeles County Department of Public Health has revised its Health Officer Order on Thursday, September 22, 2022.

 For more information about free and low-cost PPE for employers, visit: